The number of home-based companies is rising every year, with start-ups and established companies swiftly realizing the benefits of being virtual.

 Running a virtual company gives you the ultimate freedom to make faster, smarter decisions without any of the traditional confinements of being office based.
 Remote business also frees up more time in your week and your staff’s week.
 If the usual commute was around an hour, that’s roughly 50 hours per month you would free up to build your business!

 There is no longer a stigma attached to not having an office and the benefits above far outweigh the potential downsides such as: online communication misunderstandings (can be improved with video meetings using Skype), security of data (extra measures can be taken), and work infrastructure (needs to be clarified to all staff from the moment they start working remotely).

-Starting a virtual business doesn’t mean you have to sacrifice the human side of your company.
+Starting a virtual business doesn’t mean you have to sacrifice the human side of your company (just ask our team at Scopic).
 You and every member of staff will be walking, talking advocates of your brand, so every member of your team is a physical presence of your company, they just happen to work from home.

 Although many companies are being forced to adapt to this new reality, there are many ways managers can make things run smoothly.
+If you’re curious to learn more check out our blog post on making virtual teams work.
 Read our 7 steps to build a remote team.